 Recommendation 11: Laboratories shall retain variant call files (VCF) analogous to other data interpreted to generate the final clinical report.
 Where no local retention standards exist, the VCF shall be retained for at least two years.
 Strong consideration should be given to retaining some form of the raw data for a defined period of time.

-Recommendation 12: Laboratories shall ensure storage (including cloud storage if used) complies with Canadian federal and provincial privacy legislation.
+Recommendation 12: Laboratories shall ensure data storage (including cloud storage if used) complies with Canadian federal and provincial privacy legislation.

 Recommendations for Test Validation or Verification: